Gankare/portfolio/DeepPressure/README.md

 ---

 ## *Grab Haptics*
-I added some grabbable objects like a lantern and bottles, the bottles does nothing just some decoration, the lantern can be used to see better when the submarines engine is off.
-To make grab feel better i added haptics to grab function
+I added several grabbable objects, such as a lantern and bottles.
+The bottles are purely decorative, while the lantern can be used to improve visibility when the submarine’s engine is off.
+To enhance the tactile feel of grabbing, I added haptic feedback to the grab function.

+This script was implemented toward the end of the project.
+I based it on the lever haptics script and modified it to trigger only once per grab.
+While some variable names were not updated due to time constraints, the functionality works as intended.
+If the project had been longer, I would have gone back to clean up all the names for clarity.

 <details>
 <summary>Grab Haptics Script</summary>